argonemyth/argonemyth-portfolio/README.md

 What's this?
 ------------
-An Django app that organize your dev projects and display it on your website as a portfolio.
+A django app that manage your dev projects and display them as portfolio.

 Installation
 ------------